 Bring a windbreaker

 We came on a very windy day.
 The man at O’Brian’s tower said the winds were up to 60km/hour.
 Even in less windy conditions, you’ll likely want some sort of wind-resistant clothing.

 Bring good hiking boots and hiking poles

 If you plan to hike anywhere on the cliffs, bring good footwear.
 It had rained the day before (when does it not rain in Ireland?
 Seriously) and the ground was slick with mud and puddles and uneven paths.
 I regret not having my hiking pole for stability as the wind really did push me around a bit.
 Jeremy was very anxious watching me fight the wind.
 He kept me far from the edge to make sure I didn’t fall over.

 We had no plans to go as far as Hags head, but we just kept on walking.
 It took about an hour to get all the way out there and by the time we did, we were really hungry.
 Prepare yourself for wanting to go farther because it’s just so beautiful and make sure you have enough food and water.

 Due to the overwhelming popularity, the Cliffs of Moher Website recommends going later in the day to avoid the crowds and to manage the number of people visiting at one time.
 I regret not going when the sun was out and setting.
 Seeing the cliffs turn golden would have been spectacular.
 Try something different and go later in the day.
 If you plan on hiking however, that may not be the best idea.

 Lastly, practice caution on the cliffs

 Be smart.
 Don’t stand on the very edge of the cliffs, even for that perfect photo or selfie.
 It’s dangerous and not worth the risk of falling.
-Just this July a woman’s body was found, after her pack was found on the edge of the cliffs.
-One can only assume that she fell to her death.
 Practice caution and admire from a safe distance from the edge.